 However, their distant nature gets them bored easily.
 So they are less likely to train for as long as males do.

-They mature faster than males by nature.
+Females mature faster than males by nature.
 That makes them more aware of their surroundings than other GSP males of the same age.